 What is Market Segmentation?

 Market segmentation is the process or activity of dividing the entire market into subgroups for a convenient approach.
 These submarkets are divided based on their foundation of specific criteria.
-In this strategy, a heterogenous market which has distinctively alike submarkets is chosen.
+In this strategy, a heterogenous market that has distinctively alike submarkets is chosen.

 The concept of segmentation was first introduced by Smith in 1957.
-Even if the market looks different and diversified there are some characteristics that the submarkets of this market have in common.
+Even if the market looks different and diversified, there are some characteristics that the submarkets of this market have in common.
 These submarkets consist of customers with similar features and interests.

 The entire market is tapped more conveniently.
 The efforts and inventory of a firm are concentrated effectively and economically.
 Advertising the products and thereby selling them to these submarkets is done optimally.